 And it also affects the ligaments surrounding the cervical vertebrae.
 Of particular concern, whiplash may also cause nerve damage.
 But this may be transient or permanent, which is why this condition is almost always medically termed as "guarded."

-In fact, in the USA, there is a lack of statistical data related to low speed or minor injury crash data on rear-ended vehicles.
-What is a low-speed accident, anyways?
+There is a lack of statistical data related to low speed or minor injury crash data on rear-ended vehicles in the USA.
+What is a low-speed accident, anyway?

 At a delta-V, or speed change, less than or equal to 15 kilometers per hour.

-While we await this data, we will continue to try and help your doctor, the jury, and courts to prove the potential ‘whiplash’ injury risks in these minor crashes.
+While we await this data, we will continue to help your doctor, the jury, and courts prove the potential ‘whiplash’ injury risks in these minor crashes.

 How Is Your Whiplash Injury Treated?

 So what is the primary way to get better after you contract whiplash?
 Whiplash gets diagnosed with imaging studies, including X-rays.
 Other methods include Computerized Tomography. ("CT scan").
 And another approach is Magnetic resonance imaging. ("MRI").
 Modern modes of noninvasive treatment include physical therapy and therapeutic massage.
 And invasive treatment measures may include an array of treatments like ultrasound and even painkilling injections by a hypodermic needle.